janakanuwan/web-page-design/webpack-example-5/STEPS.md

 tutorialInfo({id: 4, concept: 'Bebel'});
 ```
 >- Go to 'index.js' via _console_ and observe the transpiled code!
->- What is the difference between it and actual code?
+>- What is the difference between transpiled code and the actual code?

-5. Append the following to `src/index.js` and try to identify the error location using _inspect_ or _console_ .
+5. Append the following to `src/index.js` and try to identify the error location using _'inspect'_ or _'console'_ .
 ```javascript
 // src/index.js